Ingredients

 • Paper management and sharing: Zotero*

-• Communication: Slack£ or it’s open source sister Zulip* (note that both feature built-in video conferencing).
+• Communication: Slack£ or it’s open source sister Zulip* .

 • Academic websites: Build it using a static site generator such as Hugo* or Jekyll* , and host it using Github.